IBM/vision-tools/README.md

 an existing installation.
 To learn more about Maximo Visual Inspection, check out the [IBM Marketplace](https://www.ibm.com/products/ibm-maximo-visual-inspection)

-The MVI API tools has two parts; a Python library piece and a command line (CLI) piece.
+The MVI API tools consists of two parts; a Python library piece and a command line (CLI) piece.
 The CLI piece uses the library piece to communicate with an MVI server.
 The CLI is meant to make it easier to do automation via shell scripts while the library is meant to make it easier to do automation scripting in Python.